ricky-taing/pomudoro-timer/README.md

 ## The POMUdoro Timer

 Building my version of Pomodoro timer by adding onto this tutorial provided by Ayooluwa Isaiah aka Freshman-tech.

+## To-Do List, Contributions
+1. Settings - Add HTML element allowing users to change how long a session or break is and set variables in timer object to those values